-Humanities Building, University Road, University of Warwick, Coventry CV4 7AL, Room: H4.27
+Humanities Building, University Road, University of Warwick, Coventry CV4 7AL

-João Vicente completed a degree in Modern Languages and Literature, specializing in English and Portuguese studies, at the University of Lisbon.
-At the same university, he also completed a degree in Language and Literature teaching.
-His research focuses on the representations of memory (individual, familial, national and transnational) in the work of Portuguese novelist Mário Cláudio (1941).
-Concurrently, he is concerned with an interrelated trend found in Cláudio's fiction, namely the configuration of ideas regarding the author/creator and the poetic act.
+I completed a degree in Modern Languages and Literature, specializing in Portuguese and English studies, at the University of Lisbon, where I also completed a degree in Language and Literature teaching.
+My current research project focuses on the representation of modern and late modern subjectivity in the work of Portuguese contemporary novelist Mário Cláudio.
+Among the issues considered are those of national and transnational migration, social acceleration, memory and expression in Cláudio's fiction.
+I taught Portuguese language and literature at the universities of Delhi, Granada, Toronto and Warwick.

 - Interartistic studies